galaxyproject/training-material/topics/transcriptomics/tutorials/pinpoint-key-pathways-with-heinz/tutorial.md

 >    </details>
 {: .hands_on}

-If you don't use `Collection` in the file upload menu.
-You will have a lot of files to manage.
-Luckily Galaxy can make life a bit easier by allowing us to create
+If you don't use `Collection` in the file upload menu, you will have a lot of files to manage.
+Luckily Galaxy can make life a bit easier by allowing us to manually create *dataset collections*.
-*dataset collections*.
 This enables us to easily run tools on multiple datasets at once.
 Let's create a collection now:

 > ### {% icon hands_on %} Hands-on: Organizing our data into a collection